 Do I Need Additional Coverage for a Rental Car?

 Since a personal auto insurance policy is not a requirement for renting a vehicle, car rental agencies offer additional coverage to purchase and add to your agreement.
 However, the costs of these policies may double or triple the costs of your rental.
 If you do not have your auto policy at the time of the rental, you can opt for coverage with the rental company, a credit card’s coverage, or use a third-party insurance policy.

 When you opt out of coverage altogether, you opt only to use the minimal policies that come with a rental, and you are responsible for the rest of the costs.
 Since you are under an agreement with the car rental, it can be tricky to dispute charges and seek coverage in the case of an accident.
 Even if you are not at fault in the car crash, you are under an agreement and may be charged all damage costs to repair the vehicle.
 However, if you have your own policy, it may cover you while driving a rental.

 Rental agencies also offer damage waivers and liability policies, but the waiver isn’t equilivent to insurance for your rental.
 According to the law, you do not have to purchase a collision damage waiver (CDW) in Texas.
 However, this means that a rental company can charge you for damage to the rental vehicle.
-To seek compensation for any injuries and be reimbursed for the costs you have endured due to another’s negligence behind the wheel, contact our car accident and personal injury lawyer to help you.
+To seek compensation for any injuries and be reimbursed for the costs you have endured due to another’s negligence behind the wheel, contact our car accident and personal injury lawyers in Collin County, TX to help you.